ldziura/Tiamat/README.md

 - Ortholinear layout
 - Anti Ghosting
-- Better placement for the modifiers
+- Collumn stagger of the modifier to accomodate for the pinkie
 - Thumb cluster for the most used keys
 - Smaller spacebar for a better ergonomics
-- stacked numbers and symbols rows for an easier access
+- Stacked numbers and symbols rows for an easier access
 - Hotswap sockets for MX switches

 - 240x240 Pin Badge LCD display with backlight that doubles as the microcontroller